 - Neurological disorders such as Manx syndrome

-Megacolon can occur in cats of any age or breed, however, more cases are seen in middle-aged, male cats.
+Megacolon can occur in cats of any age or breed; there is a higher incidence in middle-aged male cats.

-- Crouching and straining for prolonged periods in the litter tray, with either no feces being passed or small, hard, dry stools.
+- Crouching and straining for prolonged periods in the litter tray, with either no feces or small, hard, dry stools

-Your veterinarian will perform a complete physical examination, including a complete neurological exam.
+The veterinarian will perform a complete physical examination, including a comprehensive neurological exam.
 Abdominal palpitation will reveal a hard and full colon.

 - Complete blood count, biochemical profile, and urinalysis – To evaluate the overall health of your cat and check for metabolic reasons for dehydration such as kidney disease or diabetes mellitus.

 - Abdominal/pelvic radiographs – To assess the size of the colon and to evaluate for abnormalities of the lumbar spine and pelvis.